Jac-Zac/microcpp_grad/README.md

 ### TODO

-- [ ] Biases grad are not getting resented

 - [ ] Try using shared pointers

 - [ ] Think of a better way to write the autograd engine.
 And also stack based topo_sort